rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 1. K3s will not modify the host operating system.
 Therefore, you, the operator, must make a few Host-level modifications.
 2. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
 You must opt into having K3s configuring these.

-The first section of the CIS Bencmark, 1.1, concerns itself primarily with pod manifest permissions and ownership.
+The first section of the CIS Benchmark (1.1), concerns itself primarily with pod manifest permissions and ownership.
 K3s doesn't utilize these for the core components since everything is packaged into a single binary.

 ## Host-level Requirements